-Much faster charging hubs will be rolled out across the UK (but mainly in England) from 2022 onwards.
+Much faster charging hubs are being rolled out across the UK (but mainly in England).
 These will appear on Wattsup and Zap Map but if you want to know if a new hub is planned or in construction near you then 2 sources will tell you what and where.

 Voltonomics have a map charging hubs on their way..
 In planning in red, live hubs in green and under construction in orange.

 Gridserve is a UK operator doing a big rollout of Electric car charging hubs.
 Check out their UK map here.
 The hubs are displayed in orange or green and most have 6 or more 350kW chargers.
 Do check though as a couple are as slow as the single 60kW units shown in dark bluey green.